Yohuan/play_bazel/README.md

 ## 5. Integrate with Docker

-Build image and run as a container
+Build an image and run as a container

 ```bash
 bazel run //python:docker_hello_world